halfhp/androidplot/docs/attrs.md

 Attributes are broken down by element followed by either their type or list of accepted values.
 <br/>
 <br/>
-_This documentation is auto generated from `attrs.xml` and should not be edited directly._
+_This documentation is auto generated from [attrs.xml](../androidplot-core/src/main/res/values/attrs.xml) and should not be edited directly._

 ## Plot
-TODO
+Plot's attrs are available in all Plot types.

 ### markupEnabled
 __boolean__